Cults Myths and Legends of Ancient Sicily

 Identified with the Roman Neptune, Poseidon belongs, according to Greek mythology, to the caste of the Olympic gods.

-Son of Sale and Cronos, is brother of Zeus and Pluto, with whom he shares the dominion of the earth.
+Son of Sale need Cronos, is brother of Zeus need Pluto, with whom he shares the dominion of the earth.
 Zeus is considered the master of the sky, Pluto the master of the underworld and Poseidon the master of the sea.
 It can trigger thunderstorms and even earthquakes that it causes by hammering the seabed with its trident and is often represented armed with a trident, a weapon used by tuna fishermen.
 Tuna is, in fact, one of its attributes.

 It is often seen represented on a cart pulled by horses, sometimes replaced by monstrous animals, half men and half snakes and the cart is surrounded by fish, dolphins and marine creatures of all kinds.